HadiaAmjad4/SITS-BERT/README.md

 - **California Labeled Dataset** – Land cover dataset used in the original SITS-BERT paper

 Preprocessing included:
-- Conversion of Julian dates → Day of Year (DOY)
+- Conversion of Julian dates → Day of Year (DOY).
-- Flattening and padding time series for Transformer input
+- Flattening and padding time series for Transformer input.
 - Cleaning and validation for uniform structure across samples.

 ---